The 2-Hour Daily: When the Meeting Becomes the Work

 The First Flip

-A while back I wrote about how the standup shifted from "what did I do?" to "what did the agent do overnight?" — the flipped development cycle where agents handle rote implementation while humans spend their prime time on verification, steering, and resolving the ambiguities that agents correctly surface.
+A while back I wrote about how the standup shifted from "what did I do?" to "what did the agent do overnight?" — the flipped development cycle where agents handle the core implementation while humans spend their prime time on verification, steering, and resolving the ambiguities that agents surface.

 That was just the beginning.

-What I didn't fully articulate then: the inversion doesn't stop at cadence.
-It goes all the way down.
+What I didn't fully understand then: the inversion doesn't stop at there.
+It goes all the way to the root of a standup.
 The standup isn't just reporting different things now — the standup is the work.
-The human's core contribution has moved from "implementing" to "deciding."
+The human's core contribution has moved from "implementing" to "deciding".
 And the daily session is where that deciding happens.

-The clearest signal I've seen that this isn't hypothetical came from a Red Hat engineering presentation that walked through the FullSend framework — a living design document for fully autonomous agentic software development.
+The clearest signal I've seen that this isn't hypothetical came from a Red Hat engineering presentation that walked through the FullSend agentic framework project — a living design document for fully autonomous agentic software development within GitHub.

 FullSend describes an end-to-end pipeline where agents triage incoming issues, implement solutions, run code review, and merge to production — with minimal human touchpoints.
-It's not a research paper or a speculative roadmap.
 It's a work in progress, but the teams involved are already feeling the shift.
-The direction is clear.

 The Daily as Control Room

-Here's what actually happens in a well-run extended daily on an agentic team — and why each of these is work, not reporting:
+Here's what actually happens in a well-run extended daily on an agentic team — and why the work is with in the daily meeting:

 Strategic direction.
 Which problems matter most this cycle?
 What's the shape of the solution we want?
 Agents are fast.
 Misdirected fast is expensive.
 Choosing the right target is a human call.